Looks aside, Afghan Hound enthusiasts describe this dog as both aloof and comical.

-Afghan Hounds are most commonly black or golden in color, although color variations now exist within the breed, including brown, grey, and white.
+Afghan Hounds are most commonly black or golden, although color variations now exist within the breed, including brown, grey, and white.

-The Afghan Hound has an elongated muzzle and head which make them easily distinguishable.
+The Afghan Hound has an elongated muzzle and head which makes them easily distinguishable.

 The face of the Afghan Hound is usually a black-colored mask, with a black nose and dark almond-shaped eyes.